-Download the PowerPoint template in the Activity 3 Supplement on the Evidence Act Toolkits Homepage and refer to Activity 3 to develop a customized presentation for a guided discussion with senior leadership.
+Download the Activity 3 Supplement on the Evidence Act Toolkits Homepage and refer to Activity 3 to develop a customized presentation for a guided discussion with senior leadership.
 For more information about how to encourage leadership buy-in, please see Section 4.